Nonmelanoma Skin Cancer: Managing Treatment Side Effects

 Don't scratch, rub, or scrub treated skin.
-After washing, gently blot dry.
+Wash gently, and blot dry gently.

-Don't apply heat or cold to the treated area.
+Don't apply heat or cold to the area.
 Bathe only with lukewarm water.

 Keep your nails well-trimmed and clean so that you don't damage sensitive skin when you touch it.